junxit/us-congress-bills-111/metadata.md

 - 2010-03-23 — Considered as unfinished business. (consideration: CR H2241)
 - 2010-03-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 397 - 19 (Roll no. 177). (text: CR 3/22/2010 H2185-2186)
 - 2010-03-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 397 - 19 (Roll no. 177).(text: CR 3/22/2010 H2185-2186)
+- 2010-03-24 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.